-Prior to installation make sure the electrical supply is compatible with the specifications on the machines data plate.
+Prior to installation make sure the electrical supply is compatible with the specifications on the machines data plate

-115 volt, 60 Hz dedicated circuit must be used to supply electrical power to the GL-X machine (see specification sheet page 2).
+A 15-amp, 115 volt, 60 Hz dedicated circuit must be used to supply electrical power to the L-1C Glasswasher (see specification sheet page 1).
+The power connection must be such that there is sufficient length of flexible conduit or power cord to permit the glasswasher to be moved for cleaning.